 - Sunflower seeds

-Arginine is an anti-inflammatory amino acid that helps calm the pain associated with joint inflammation by strengthening the immune system and supporting the production of nitric oxide for improved circulation and nutrient delivery to the joints.
+Arginine is an anti-inflammatory amino acid that helps calm the pain associated with joint inflammation by strengthening the immune system and supporting the production of nitric oxide (NO).
+NO acts as a vasodilator, relaxing blood vessels and improving circulation and nutrient delivery to the joints.

 For extra arginine in your diet, look to: